jundalisay/spblist/content/en/research/sarkar/katha/appendix-3.md

 We cannot say then that this entity has a separate existence* from the supreme and that it holds a particular position independent of the supreme.

 > *Superphysics Note: Here, Santosananda reverts to dogma by unifying PR Sarkar and Anandamurti, in contradiction to Nagina's own accounts.
+Anandamurti is Taraka Brahma, PR Sarkar is just Its vehicle, just as Jesus was the medium for God, and Mohammad was the messenger for Allah.
+Nagina proves that metaphysics is the same everwhere.

 It has become supreme.
 As such, it is Supreme in its new status.

 Take for example water of well, pond, and ocean.
 After due purification when they are mixed together, no trace of the distinctive characteristics of well, pond or ocean could be found.

-What we find is just water.
+What we find is just water*.
 All distinctions have vanished since the factors creating distinctions exist no more now.

+> *Superphysics Note: Here, Santosananda really means Saguna Brahma and not Taraka Brahma.
+So his point is useless here.

 Similarly, a sadhaka in the elevated state of his mind passes through various experiences, and merges in the highest being when he has exhausted all his samskaras.